 Manipur is home to a significant LGBTQIA+ population that is largely invisibilized.
 LGBTQIA+ youth with privilege may migrate out of the state; others have few options.
 The multiple oppressions that Manipuri youth routinely face include a heavy military presence by and conflict with the hegemonic mainland.
 Besides the scarcity of MH services, and poor public transport, the situation is compounded by most practitioners in the state following traditional clinical paradigms that are not queer affirmative.
-Such institutionalized transnegativity and homonegativity render psychosocial support even more precarious and inaccessible.
+Such institutionalized transnegativity and homonegativity render psychosocial support even more precarious and inaccessible.9

-Against this backdrop, Ya\All, an LGBTO+ Allies Youth Network/ Collective, runs a helpline operating in English and Meitei, based in Imphal.
-Besides the helpline, Ya\All also does crisis support work for individuals in distress.
+Against this backdrop, Ya_All, an LGBTO+ Allies Youth Network/ Collective, runs a helpline operating in English and Meitei, based in Imphal.
+Besides the helpline, Ya_All also does crisis support work for individuals in distress.
 Its center is accessible to helpline callers who may want to meet face-to-face, or access community.
 The peer support and provision of community space play crucial roles.
-Members handling the helpline have acquired training through MHI's Queer Affirmative Counselling Practice course and/ or its Peer Support Practice course, and use skills and guidelines from psy-disciplines that enable boundarysetting, staff well-being, and the ability to challenge any essentializing of LGBTQIA+ experiences.
-10 negotiating traditional and peer expertise experience, the binary of traditional, clinical knowledge and that of expertise through experience.
-It must be pointed out here that psy expertise is coded with privilege, neoliberal approaches and mainland hegemony - of especial relevance to KLL and Ya All.
+Members handling the helpline have acquired training through MHI's Queer Affirmative Counselling Practice course and/ or its Peer Support Practice course, and use skills and guidelines from psy-disciplines that enable boundarysetting, staff well-being, and the ability to challenge any essentializing of LGBTQIA+ experiences.10 negotiating traditional and peer expertise

+These various helpline models illustrate their potential for MH work that is able to traverse, through experience, the binary of traditional, clinical knowledge and that of expertise through experience.
+It must be pointed out here that psy expertise is coded with privilege, neoliberal approaches and mainland hegemony - of especial relevance to KLL and Ya All.11